St Ann Without: Governance

 East Sussex County Council is the next tier of government, for which St Ann Without is within the Newhaven and Ouse Valley West division, with responsibility for Education, Libraries, Social Services, Civil Registration, Trading Standards and Transport.
 Elections for the County Council are held every four years.
-The Liberal Democrat David Rogers OBE was elected in the 2005 election.

-The UK Parliament constituency for St Ann Without is Lewes.
-The Conservative Maria Caulfield has been serving as the constituency MP since 2015.
+St Ann Without is represented in the UK Parliament by the Lewes constituency.
+The current serving MP is the Liberal Democrat James MacCleary who won the seat in the 2024 general election.